-Regatta Day Becomes Royal
+Regatta Day timeline

-Date of Regatta Day Changed
+Regatta Day FAQs

 Regatta Day Activities

-1. Attend the races
+Go to the races

-This one is the most obvious.
 As many as 50,000 people throng the shores of Quidi Vidi Lake to watch the boat races.
 In 2017, almost 100 teams from around the world participated in the event.

-2. Race your hamster
+Race your hamster

-Invite your friends and family over
+Invite your friends and family

 The province is 30 minutes ahead of Atlantic Standard Time and 90 minutes ahead of Eastern Time.